ALTA gives back to the metallurgy community in many ways, here are just a few.

 Our extensive free library is expanded regularly, providing a major ongoing resource to the industry.

 - detailed panel notes from ALTA conference panel discussions

-- proceedings from ALTA 1995-2018 conferences covering Nickel-Cobalt-Copper, Uranium-REE-Lithium, Gold-PM and In Situ Recovery
+- proceedings from ALTA 1995-2019 conferences covering Nickel-Cobalt-Copper, Uranium-REE, Gold-PM, In Situ Recovery and Lithium Processing

 - individual papers from ALTA conferences, papers presented by Alan Taylor at other events and technical articles

 ALTA Conference Discounts

 We offer heavily reduced conference and short course fees for students, academics, sole consultants, unemployed, retired and young professionals.
 Our presenters receive 50% off their registration fees and our sole consultant and self-funded presenters enjoy a massive 75% discount.